-The weeks prior to having my procedure were full of anticipation and planning.
+The weeks prior to having my breast augmentation were full of anticipation and planning.

 One thing I'm really glad I did was put together a spreadsheet of expenses so I didn't have to worry about the total cost of my breast augmentation.